PrefectHQ/prefect/docs/integrations/contribute.md

 ```
 4. Make desired changes
 5. Add tests
-6. Insert an entry to the Collection's CHANGELOG.md
+6. Insert an entry to the Integration's CHANGELOG.md
 7. Install `pre-commit` to perform quality checks prior to commit:
 ```
 pre-commit install